pschou/pki-webauth/README.md

 * If you desire two-factor authentication, such as PKI certificate (and pin)
 * If you want to ensure each person is associated with the proper group in the application behind this authentication reverse proxy
-* This reverse proxy blocks Log4j and other user-agent escapes.
+* This reverse proxy blocks Log4j and other user-agent escapes by design.

 # Comparing PKI to tokens:
 * First and foremost: Get rid of the dreaded PASSWORDS!
-No passwords and no need to updating passwords.
+No passwords and no need to update passwords.
 Along with solving the password problem, PKI adds additional security by being something physical that stays with a person.
   A huge win for the user (and tech support).
 * Tokens are issued and maintained by a central token issuing server.
 The user